The Nature of Power (Part I)

 Power engineers how we understand the past and limits what we believe is possible in the future.
 It manufactures the timeline itself, stitching together a version of history and a vision of the future that makes the current system seem natural, inevitable, and permanent.

-This happens in classrooms where history textbooks call land theft and slaughter exploration, skipping over the villages burned, the bodies left to rot, the children ripped from their families.
-Where enslaved people aren’t shown breaking their chains, burning plantations, and taking freedom with their own hands, but are instead reduced to silent figures in grainy photos, as if emancipation was given to them.
-Where labor struggles aren’t the bodies crushed in factory collapses, the fingers lost to unguarded machines, or the riots where police cracked skulls to protect company profits—but instead, a neat timeline of reforms, as if safety laws simply appeared without bloodshed.
-It happens in museums that display gold-plated swords and royal jewels without mentioning the hands that mined them under whips, or the bodies worked to death to line imperial vaults.
-It’s in media cycles that glorify every new invention as the genius of a billionaire, erasing the workers who spent years refining the tech, the researchers whose discoveries were stolen, the sweatshops where the devices are assembled for starvation wages.
+This happens in classrooms where history textbooks call land theft and slaughter “exploration,” skipping over the villages burned, the bodies left to rot, and the children ripped from their families.
+Labor struggles aren’t depicted through the bodies crushed in factory collapses, the fingers mangled or lost to unguarded machines, or the riots where police cracked skulls to protect company profits, but instead, they are shown as a neat timeline of reforms, as if safety laws simply appeared without bloodshed.
+Museums display gold-plated swords and royal jewels without mentioning the hands that mined them under whips, or the bodies worked to death to line imperial vaults.
+Media cycles glorify every new invention as the genius of a billionaire, erasing the workers who spent years refining the tech, the researchers whose discoveries were stolen, and the sweatshops where the devices are assembled by desperate individuals slaving away for starvation wages.

 By controlling these narratives, power traps people in a manufactured sense of time where the present feels like the logical conclusion of the past and the only path forward.
 The idea that “there is no alternative” is a carefully constructed illusion.
 History gets flattened into a series of necessary steps, each one presented as the only possible outcome: feudalism gave way to capitalism, and capitalism is framed as the final, mature form of economic life, as if nothing else could exist.
 People stop asking, What else is possible? because they’ve been trained to believe that possibility itself is a closed door.
 What is gets mistaken for what must be.

 Crises expose the cracks in this illusion, but even then, power knows how to maintain its grip.
 A financial collapse isn’t framed as proof of capitalism’s instability; it’s spun as a technical glitch, the fault of a few bad actors, fixable with bailouts and policy tweaks.
-Climate disasters aren’t indictments of endless growth—they’re ‘natural’ events, treated like unfortunate weather patterns rather than the logical outcome of extractive economies.
-Political uprisings aren’t cries for justice—they’re security threats, met with tear gas, curfews, and armored vehicles rolling through city streets, while politicians call for “peace” and “stability.”
+Climate disasters aren’t indictments of endless economic growth, they’re ‘natural’ events, treated like unfortunate weather patterns rather than the logical outcome of extractive economies.
+Political uprisings aren’t cries for justice, they’re security threats, met with tear gas, curfews, and armored vehicles rolling through city streets, while politicians call for “peace” and “stability.”

 Each rupture gets repackaged as an isolated incident, never connected to the system’s foundational rot.
 Demands for transformation are funneled into appeals for ‘stability,’ turning moments of potential upheaval into opportunities to reinforce the very structures that caused the crisis.